lukejcollins/nix-multi-system-flake/README.md

   };
   ```

 - **General Configuration**: Review and update other configuration files in the repository to suit your preferences.
-Contributions and suggestions are welcome.
+I intend to make this README.md more user friendly in time, for now it isn't particularly granular and will require digging in to understand.

 ## Step 5: Enjoy Your Setup